Man City summer rebuild: Pep Guardiola does not want unlimited transfer budget and squad overhaul - is he right?

 "I think he's not a player to play in midfield because he's not clever enough," the City boss said of Nunes after April's lifeless Manchester derby.

 The pursuit of Nico Gonzalez, however - signed from Porto for £50m in January - indicates Guardiola's love for a dynamic ball-orientated central midfielder has not eroded entirely.
-Th 23-year-old, a La Masia graduate, might be a bit rough around the edges but has already shown he can play instead of, or even alongside, Rodri.
+The 23-year-old, a La Masia graduate, might be a bit rough around the edges but has already shown he can play instead, or even alongside, Rodri.

 Rumours of a move for AC Milan's Tijjani Reijnders, of similar ilk, further enhances that same school of thought and would suggest a phasing out of Bernardo and Gundogan.
-The pursuit of Wolves full-back Rayan Ait-Nouri surely spells the end of the Nunes experiment too.
+The pursuit of Wolves' Rayan Ait-Nouri surely spells the end of the Nunes at right-back experiment too.

 Without De Bruyne, City also need a new creator in chief.
 Guardiola has been forced to trial different options given the succession plan, which once led directly to Foden, is now far less certain.

 His days are surely numbered.
-And yet the irony is, the Grealish of old, the vintage Aston Villa brand of uninhibited Grealish, has the exact blend of intelligence and disruptive creativity that City have missed so badly.
+And yet the irony is, the Grealish of old, the vintage Aston Villa brand of uninhibited Grealish, has the exact blend of intelligence and disruptive creativity that City have so badly missed.

 Ultimately, few have been protected from the crossfire of this shambolic season, City's first without a major trophy for eight years, except Pep himself of course.
 Rather than poor performance undermining his position, it strengthened it, signing a new deal amid the whirlwind of November's collapse.
 City did not win a single game that month.